Looking for the best restaurants in Merida Mexico? This local guide has you covered.

 You will find that unless you choose to dine at international eateries, the vast majority of restaurants in Merida and the wider Yucatan serve the region´s specialty cuisine.
 Generally speaking, there is no such thing as bad Yucatecan food and most of the restaurants in this region are excellent.

 That being said, there are those places that stand out above the crowd and are designated Comida Yucatecas.
-In other words, they pride themselves in not only serving Yucatecan recipes but in following the ancient cooking methods down to a tee and using the same ingredients and processes as the Ancient Maya before them.
+In other words, they pride themselves not only on serving Yucatecan recipes but in following the ancient cooking methods down to a tee and using the same ingredients and processes as the Ancient Maya before them.

 Where: Calle 20-A Num 302 X 5b Y 5c, Xcumpich, 97204